jeamajoal/PSToolbox/README.md

     Start-LigoloAgent: Start the Ligolo reverse tunnel agent.
 Uses default port unless specified.
     Start-SharpHound: Execute SharpHound for Active Directory enumeration.
     Start-Shell: Establish a reverse shell connection.
     Load-ScriptItemInMemory: Load a script item directly into memory.
+For functions in script files to be available to your pwsh session they must be instantiated as Global. ex. function Global:Func{}
     Start-AdEnum: Perform Active Directory enumeration with homegrown adenum.ps1.
     Start-Winpeas: Execute WinPEAS for privilege escalation.
     Start-Mimikatz: Execute Mimikatz for credential dumping.